silsgs/pyqm-textbook_25-26.github.io/docs/01_all/Week1-intro.md

         - Copying

 ## Exercises
-It is highly recommended to complete the exercises and tutorial provided for this week to reinforce your understanding of the material covered.
+Completing the exercises and tutorial proposed for each week is highly recommended.
+This will help reinforce your understanding of the material covered.

 To run the exercises and tutorial, make sure you have your conda environment activated and run `jupyter notebook` or `jupyter lab` in your terminal.
 A browser window should open with the Jupyter interface.
 Then open the corresponding notebook files.